S565730/44643Sec3Team6Spring2024FinalProject/README.md

 Place View controller labels were added, and limitations were added for Place VC.
 Functionality was added to the map view by importing the Lottie package.
 Place View Controller implemented; picture added to launchscreen image

+Additionally, we added the screens, linked them to the transitions, implemented the code for the transitions, and added the project-related packages.
+Identifiers were named and the transition from the login view to the view controllers was created.
+Additional functionality
+incorporated the relevant models